-Limited flexibility: Once you and your employer sign a contract, you enter the agreement detailed within it.
-If you want to leave your job at any point, you have to return to your contract to see if the agreement allows you to do so without financial consequences.
+They offer limited flexibility.
+Once you and your employer sign a contract, you enter the agreement detailed within it.
+If you want to leave your job at any point, you can return to your contract to see if the agreement allows you to do so without financial consequences.

-Renegotiation challenges: If you want to change a part of your contract after you sign it, you need to request a renegotiation of your terms.
-This can be challenging to do since your employer will have to agree to begin renegotiation, so it's a good idea to be sure you're comfortable with the original terms you sign onto.
+They may result in renegotiation challenges.
+If you want to change a part of your contract after you sign it, you can request a renegotiation of your terms.
+This can be challenging to do since your employer may agree to begin renegotiation, so it's a good idea to be sure you're comfortable with the original terms.